NASCAR America at 5 p.m. ET: Martin Truex Jr. joins Dale Jr. at the Big Oak table

 “I don’t feel like I need another year of Xfinity,” Bell said in a Wednesday teleconference.

-The defending Camping World Truck Series champion made his comments hours after team owner Joe Gibbs told SiriusXM NASCAR Radio “we have to keep him” and that Bell is “scheduled” for another season in Xfinity.
+The defending Camping World Truck Series champion made his comments hours after team owner Joe Gibbs told SiriusXM NASCAR Radio “we have to keep him,” and that Bell is “scheduled” for another season in Xfinity.

 Gibbs said Bell’s future is “kind of up in the air right now.
 We’re kind of set next year.
 We want to keep him in Xfinity next year.”